-May 18, 2006: The world — and, more specifically, the Apple-watching press — gets its first glimpse at Apple’s swanky new Fifth Avenue Apple store in New York City.
+May 18, 2006: The world — and, more specifically, the Apple-watching press — gets its first glimpse of the swanky new Fifth Avenue Apple store in New York City.

-Hidden behind black plastic wrapping during development, that all changes a day before the store’s grand opening.
-Workers remove the covering, revealing a 32-foot glass cube adorned with a floating, white Apple logo.
+Hidden behind a black plastic wrapper during development, that all changes a day before the store’s grand opening.
+Workers remove the covering to reveal a 32-foot glass cube adorned with a floating, white Apple logo.
 At 10 a.m., members of the press get an exclusive tour of the new venue.

 Steve Jobs’ Apple store

 As I’ve written previously in “Today in Apple history,” May is a significant month for Apple stores.
-Almost exactly five years before the Fifth Avenue Apple store’s unveiling, Apple opened its first retail outlets.
+Almost exactly five years before the Fifth Avenue Apple store’s unveiling, Cupertino opened its very first retail outlets.
 Those stores were in McLean, Virginia, and the Glendale Galleria in Glendale, California.

 By 2006, however, Apple was ready to make a big splash.
 Few locations could do that like the Big Apple.
 Steve Jobs had been heavily involved with Apple’s retail store strategy all along.
 And the Fifth Avenue Apple store bore his fingerprints throughout.

 “It was really Steve’s store,” is how Ron Johnson, Apple’s former senior vice president of retail, described the Fifth Avenue Apple store.

 To produce the truly remarkable retail outlet, Jobs hired architects Bohlin Cywinski Jackson, the firm that designed a massive Seattle home for Bill Gates.
 Because the Fifth Avenue Apple store’s actual retail space was located underground, accessible via a glass elevator, the design brief called for the firm to create something spectacular enough to lure in customers.

 Fifth Avenue Apple store becomes a New York landmark